PrestaShop/prestashop-flashlight/examples/cloudflared-tunnel/README.md

 # Example: cloudflared tunnel

-Cloudflare implement 2 ways of tunneling traffic from its edge ip to your local PrestaShop instance:
+Cloudflare implements two ways of tunneling traffic from its edge ip to your local PrestaShop instance:

 1. Quick Tunnels
 2. Named Tunnels